 If you are unclear on the concept of base cabinets, you are not alone.
 Many homeowners, prior to remodeling, give little thought about the different classifications of cabinetry.
 In fact, if the cabinet system is performing well enough, you don't give it much thought; it just works.

-A base cabinet is a cabinet built expressly for kitchens or bathrooms which rests on the floor and holds other items such as countertops, cooktops, and sinks.
-Kitchens are usually composed of both base cabinets and wall cabinets and bathrooms
+A base cabinet is a cabinet built expressly for kitchens and bathrooms that rests on the floor and supports holds other items such as countertops, cooktops, and sinks.
+Kitchens are usually composed of both base cabinets and wall cabinets.

 With a few exceptions, cabinet systems are mostly composed of two distinct types of cabinets: base cabinets and wall cabinets.